HL7/davinci-crd/input/pagecontent/cards.md

 * Where <a href="{{site.data.fhir.ver.cdshooks}}/index.html#system-action">systemActions</a> are used, CRD services **SHOULD NOT** return equivalent information in a card for user display.
 It is the responsibility of the CRD client to determine how best to present the results of the newly created or revised records.

+<p class="added-content">A profile defining the generic constraints that apply to all CRD responses can be found <a href="StructureDefinition-CRDHooksResponseBase.html">here</a>.</p>

 ### Potential CRD Response Types
 The sections below describe the different types of [responses]({{site.data.fhir.ver.cdshooks}}/index.html#cds-service-response) that CRD services can use when returning coverage requirements to CRD clients, including CRD-specific profiles on cards to describe CRD-expected behavior.
 It is possible that some CRD services and CRD clients will support response patterns other than those listed here, but such behavior is outside the scope of this specification.
 Future versions of this specification might standardize additional response types.
 <a name="FHIR-50009"> </a>